 The result is a spectrum of uncomfortable, painful, and even debilitating symptoms that can seriously diminish a person’s quality of life.

 What Are Common Symptoms of Alcoholic Neuropathy?

-Some of these most common symptoms of alcohol nerve damage may include the any of the following:
+Some of these most common symptoms of alcohol nerve damage may include any of the following:

-- Decreased sensation in the hands and feet that may result in physical injuries that may go unnoticed and usually untreated
+Decreased sensation in the hands and feet may result in physical injuries that may go unnoticed and are usually untreated

-- Hypersensitivity and pain most commonly in the fingers and toes, as well as the hands and feet
+Hypersensitivity and pain are most commonly in the fingers and toes, as well as the hands and feet

 How is Alcoholic Neuropathy Treated?